mariadb-operator/mariadb-operator/docs/UPDATES.md

 ## `RollingUpdate`

-This strategy leverages the default [`StatefulSet` update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates), which, unlike [`ReplicasFirstPrimaryLast`](#replicasfirstprimarylast), does not take into account the role of the `Pods`(primary or replica).
+This strategy leverages the rolling update strategy from the [`StatefulSet` resource](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates), which, unlike [`ReplicasFirstPrimaryLast`](#replicasfirstprimarylast), does not take into account the role of the `Pods`(primary or replica).
 Instead, it rolls out the `Pods` one by one, from the highest to the lowest `StatefulSet` index.

 You are able to pass extra parameters to this strategy via the `rollingUpdate` object: